2010 Gaza flotilla raid: Palestinian territories

 Palestinian Authority president, and Chairman of the Palestine Liberation Organisation (PLO) since 11 November 2004, Mahmoud Abbas said, "Israel has committed a massacre," and declared a three-day state of mourning.
 Palestinian government official Mustafa Barghouti stated that Israel's actions would lead to the international boycott growing in strength.
 Salam Fayyad said "Israel went beyond all that could be expected. / This [attack] is a transgression against all international covenants and norms and it must be confronted by all international forums."

 In July 2010, The Wall Street Journal reported that Hamas officials cited the raid on a flotilla as evidence that there is "more to gain" from the international condemnation produced by Israel's use of force than by attacking Israel.
 Aziz Dweik, "a leading Hamas lawmaker in the West Bank", said "When we use violence, we help Israel win international support.
 The Gaza flotilla has done more for Gaza than 10,000 rockets."

+A memorial called the Marmara Memorial was constructed in Gaza for those killed in the flotilla raid.
+The memorial was demolished by the IDF in November 2023 following the outbreak of the Gaza war.